 In college, Ms. Prim was selected to be part of the College/University Consultative Board of the former Women’s Division, where she “got to know much more about the greater church and our mission work around the world through our ‘from everywhere to everywhere’ practices,” she said.

 Born in Statesville, North Carolina, Ms. Prim most recently lived in Los Angeles.
 California.
 She is a member of West LA United Methodist Church in California, part of the California-Pacific Conference.
-She earned a Bachelor of Science degree in elementary education from Pfeiffer University, Misenheimer, North Carolina, in 2009, and was consecrated as a deaconess in May 2020.
+She earned a Bachelor of Science degree in elementary education from Pfeiffer University, Misenheimer, North Carolina, in 2009.

 Prior to her present assignment, Ms. Prim served as a mission intern with Global Ministries (2011-14); direct services coordinator, Filipino Migrant Center (2014-17); director, Methodist on Campus – University of California, University UMC, Irvine (2018-19); and communication manager, California-Pacific Methodist Federation for Social Action and Western Methodist Justice Movement (2019-20).